Who can use this feature

-Understanding VLAN Configuration in the Dashboard
+Understanding VLAN configuration in the Dashboard

 This article provides a step-by-step guide to understanding and managing VLANs (Virtual Local Area Networks) in your dashboard.
 VLANs are used to segment network traffic, improve security, and optimize performance.

-Overview of VLANs Page
+Overview of the VLANs page

 The VLANs page in the dashboard provides an overview of your configured VLANs, including details like IDs, names, IP configurations, descriptions, and DHCP address allocation.
 Here is an explanation of the key elements: